 There is no cure for SMA.
 Treatment consists of managing the symptoms and preventing complications.
 The U.S. Food and Drug Administration has approved the drug nusinersen (Spinraza ™) to treat children and adults with spinal muscular atrophy.
 The drug is designed to increase production of the full-length SMN protein, which is critical for the maintenance of motor neurons.
 In May 2019, the FDA approved onasemnogene abeparovec-xioi (Zolgensma ™) gene therapy for children less than 2 years old who have infantile-onset SMA.
 A safe virus delivers a fully functional human SMN gene to the targeted motor neurons, which in turn improves muscle movement and function, and also improves survival.
+In August 2020, the FDA approved the orally-administered drug risdiplam (Evrysdi) to treat patients age two months of age and older with SMA.
 Physical therapy, occupational therapy, and rehabilitation may help to improve posture, prevent joint immobility, and slow muscle weakness and atrophy.
 Stretching and strengthening exercises may help reduce spasticity, increase range of motion, and keeps circulation flowing.
 Some individuals require additional therapy for speech, chewing, and swallowing difficulties.
 Applying heat may relieve muscle pain.
 Assistive devices such as supports or braces, orthotics, speech synthesizers, and wheelchairs may help some people retain independence.
 Proper nutrition and a balanced diet are essential to maintaining weight and strength Non-invasive ventilation at night can prevent apnea in sleep, and some individuals may also require assisted ventilation due to muscle weakness in the neck, throat, and chest during daytime.

 The prognosis varies on the form and type of SMA.
 Some forms are fatal without treatment.
 People may appear to be stable for long periods, but improvement should not be expected without treatment.
 Some children with SMA die in infancy while others can live into adolescence or young adulthood. poor for babies with SMA Type I. Most die within the first two years.
 For children with SMA Type II, the prognosis for life expectancy or for independent standing or walking roughly correlates with how old they are when they first begin to experience symptoms - older children tend o have less severe symptoms Life expectancy is reduced but some individuals live into adolescence or young adulthood.
 With care, some affected individuals may have a normal lifespan.